 Ok, so now the whole market has moved to 5 minute settlement, but prices in the Amber app are still shown in 30 minute blocks - what’s going on?

-From October 1, all generators are being paid based on five minute periods.
+All generators are now being paid based on five minute periods.
 But for consumers it’s still a bit more complicated as it depends on the granularity of data from their smart meters.

-At the moment, no residential smart meters in the market are providing data in five minute blocks - instead they are continuing to provide data in 30 minute blocks.
+At the moment, many residential smart meters in the market only provide data in 30 minute blocks.
 For this reason, we will still be billing you based on your usage in 30-minute increments and so continue to show prices in our app based on 30 minute periods,.

-That said, we are working on showing five minute prices in the app.
-We’ll be rolling this out as our customers have their meters updated.
+That said, we are looking to show five minute prices in the app in the future.
 You can fetch five minute prices via the API if you are curious.

 How does Amber work out the 30-minute price it changes customers?